SoCalGas and Bloom Energy Showcase Technology to Power Hydrogen Economy with Gas Blending Project

-Southern+California+Gas+Co.
-(SoCalGas), the nation's largest natural gas distribution utility, and Bloom+Energy (NYSE:BE, Financial) today announced a project to showcase the future of the hydrogen economy and the technologies needed to help California reach carbon neutrality.
-The companies will collaborate to generate and then blend hydrogen into a university customer’s existing natural gas networkto demonstrate how the natural gas infrastructure can be decarbonized, while balancing future energy supply and demand.
+LOS ANGELES and SAN JOSE, Calif., Dec.
+14, 2021 /PRNewswire/ -- Southern California Gas Co.
+(SoCalGas), the nation's largest natural gas distribution utility, and Bloom Energy (NYSE:BE, Financial) today announced a project to showcase the future of the hydrogen economy and the technologies needed to help California reach carbon neutrality.
+The companies will collaborate to generate and then blend hydrogen into a university customer's existing natural gas network to demonstrate how the natural gas infrastructure can be decarbonized, while balancing future energy supply and demand.
 The project is set to launch next year on the campus of the California Institute of Technology (Caltech) in Pasadena.

 The collaboration will utilize Bloom Energy's solid oxide, high temperature electrolyzer to generate hydrogen, which will then be injected into Caltech's natural gas infrastructure.
 The resulting 10 percent hydrogen blend will be converted into electricity without combustion through existing Bloom Energy fuel cells downstream of the SoCalGas meter, producing electricity for a portion of the university.
 For the purpose of this project, the electrolyzer is designed to generate hydrogen from grid electricity.